aboelsoud13/aboelsoud13/README.md

 ## 👤 Bio

 Hi!
-I’m **Mohammed Aboelsoud** , a student on a journey to explore the endless possibilities of technology, creativity, and learning.
-I thrive on curiosity and am always eager to dive into new challenges—whether it's building something with code, analyzing data, or crafting stories.
+I’m **Mohammed Aboelsoud**, a student on a journey to explore the endless possibilities of technology, creativity, and learning.
+I thrive on curiosity and am always eager to dive into new challenges, whether it's building something with code, analysing data, or crafting stories.
 I believe in the power of open-source, the magic of collaboration, and the joy of sharing knowledge.
-My goal is to grow, help others grow, and make a positive impact through everything I create.
+My goal is to grow, help others succeed, and make a positive impact through everything I create.

 ---